zxl634/learn/README.md

 # Learning repository with posts and projects

 Repository with posts and projects used for learning.

-[toc]
+Organised roughly by language and assorted topics in [posts](posts/).

 ## Python